fable-compiler/fable2-samples/nodejsbundle/README.md

-# Fable Node.js App
+# Fable Node.js Bundled App

-This is a simple Fable Node.js app wich is bundled with webpack.
+This is a simple Fable Node.js app which is bundled with webpack.
 It's basically what we need to start working on Serverless functions for instance.

 ## Requirements